-FFI Holdings's next dividend payment will be AU$0.12 per share, and in the last 12 months, the company paid a total of AU$0.24 per share.
-Looking at the last 12 months of distributions, FFI Holdings has a trailing yield of approximately 5.1% on its current stock price of A$4.72.
+FFI Holdings's next dividend payment will be AU$0.11 per share.
+Last year, in total, the company distributed AU$0.24 to shareholders.
+Last year's total dividend payments show that FFI Holdings has a trailing yield of 4.8% on the current share price of A$4.98.
 If you buy this business for its dividend, you should have an idea of whether FFI Holdings's dividend is reliable and sustainable.
-So we need to investigate whether FFI Holdings can afford its dividend, and if the dividend could grow.
+So we need to check whether the dividend payments are covered, and if earnings are growing.

-If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
-FFI Holdings paid out more than half (71%) of its earnings last year, which is a regular payout ratio for most companies.
+Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
+FFI Holdings paid out 69% of its earnings to investors last year, a normal payout level for most businesses.
 Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
-Over the past year it paid out 148% of its free cash flow as dividends, which is uncomfortably high.
-We're curious about why the company paid out more cash than it generated last year, since this can be one of the early signs that a dividend may be unsustainable.
+Over the last year, it paid out more than three-quarters (86%) of its free cash flow generated, which is fairly high and may be starting to limit reinvestment in the business.

 Have Earnings And Dividends Been Growing?

-Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-FFI Holdings has delivered an average of 2.9% per year annual increase in its dividend, based on the past 10 years of dividend payments.
-That's interesting, but the combination of a growing dividend despite declining earnings can typically only be achieved by paying out more of the company's profits.
-This can be valuable for shareholders, but it can't go on forever.
+The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
+FFI Holdings has delivered an average of 2.9% per year annual increase in its dividend, based on the past ten years of dividend payments.